 In the last 50 years, the variety of life on Earth has diminished faster than at any time before.
-Environmental organisation, WWF estimates a 69 percent decline in wildlife populations around the world between 1970 and 2018.
+Some sources claim that there has been a 69 percent decline in wildlife populations around the world between 1970 and 2018.
 The United Nations suggests that one million species face extinction.

 Fast facts